milanbalazs/ContSysSim/README.md

-# 🚀 Container Simulation Framework
+# 🚀 ContSysSim - Python based Containerized System Simulation

 **Container Simulation Framework** is a **Docker Swarm-like simulation tool** built with **SimPy**.
 It allows users to **simulate the behavior of Nodes and Containers**, track resource utilization,